Kallikratis: History

 Kallikratis never lived under permanent foreign rule and its residents have a long tradition of participation in national fights for freedom.

 Wars against the Ottoman Turks

 In 1770, Kallikratis was destroyed during Daskalogiannis' revolt against the Ottoman Empire.
 In 1821, a group of Sfakians led by Kallikratis native Georgios Demonakis (Γεώργιος Δαιμονάκης) fought with Alexander Ypsilantis after his crossing of the Prut river to start a revolt in Romania.
 In July 1821, during the revolt of 1821, part of Kallikratis was burnt while many of its residents were away fighting the Turks near Rethymno.
 In 1866, during the great Cretan revolt, Kallikratis was burnt for the third time.
 The following year (1867), Ottoman forces under the command of Omar Pasha unsuccessfully attempted to invade Sfakia from Kallikratis.

 Macedonian struggle

-At the beginning of the twentieth century, several Kallikratians voluntarily took part in the struggle for Macedonia between 1904-1908 under the leadership of Efthimios Kaoudis, Georgios Dikonymos, Emmanouil Benis and Lamprinos Vranas.
+At the beginning of the twentieth century, several Kallikratians voluntarily took part in the struggle for Macedonia between 1904 and 1908 under the leadership of Efthimios Kaoudis, Georgios Dikonymos, Emmanouil Benis and Lamprinos Vranas.